imgeng/image-cdn-wordpress/readme.txt

 2. Type `ImageEngine` in the search box in the top right corner.
 3. Click the "Install Now" button on the Image CDN – WordPress CDN Plugin.
 4. Activate the plugin
-4. Go to `Settings` -> `Image CDN` and follow in the instructions on how to enable the service.
+5. Go to `Settings` -> `Image CDN` and follow the instructions to enable the service.

 == Frequently Asked Questions ==